michaelkapteyn/UAV-Experimental-Calibration/README.md

-# Companion code and data for "A Probabilistic Graphical Model Foundation for Enabling Predictive Digital Twins at Scale"
+# Companion code and data for the calibration of a UAV digital twin, as presented in "A Probabilistic Graphical Model Foundation for Enabling Predictive Digital Twins at Scale"

 --------------------
 # Table of Contents